 How Can ARC Help You?

 ARC brings researchers and advanced computing resources together through a number of services and resources:

 - A shared computing cluster, Flux, operated on an allocation basis.
 Researchers can buy as much or as little time as needed on our cluster, currently more than 16,000 cores and growing.

-- Events for individuals engaged in computational discovery at U-M. These include an annual conference, CI Days, an occasional speaker series, and education and training sessions.
+- Events for individuals engaged in computational discovery at U-M. These include symposia, speaker series, and education and training sessions.